Environmental law: Polluter pays principle

-The polluter pays principle stands for the idea that "the environmental costs of economic activities, including the cost of preventing potential harm, should be internalized rather than imposed upon society at large."
+The polluter pays principle is the idea that "the environmental costs of economic activities, including the cost of preventing potential harm, should be internalized rather than imposed upon society at large."
 All issues related to responsibility for cost for environmental remediation and compliance with pollution control regulations involve this principle.

+The rise of carbon emissions have resulted from corporations and facilities that fail to acknowledge the potential risks of climate change over time.
+Policies that cause environmental damage needs action done in hopes of preventing harm form happening again.
+Evidence of harm would need to be shown to see the damages done and how those get resolved.
+Government regulations may set aside the idea of conserving resources for their own benefit and not acknowledging those suffering from it.

 Theory

 Environmental law is a continuing source of controversy.
-Debates over the necessity, fairness, and cost of environmental regulation are ongoing, as well as regarding the appropriateness of regulations vs. market solutions to achieve even agreed-upon ends.
+Debates over the necessity, fairness, and cost of environmental regulation are ongoing, as well as regarding the appropriateness of regulations versus market solutions to achieve even agreed-upon ends.

 Allegations of scientific uncertainty fuel the ongoing debate over greenhouse gas regulation, and are a major factor in debates over whether to ban particular pesticides.
 In cases where the science is well-settled, it is not unusual to find that corporations intentionally hide or distort the facts, or sow confusion.

 It is very common for regulated industry to argue against environmental regulation on the basis of cost.
-Difficulties arise in performing cost-benefit analysis of environmental issues.
+Difficulties arise in performing cost–benefit analysis of environmental issues.
 It is difficult to quantify the value of an environmental value such as a healthy ecosystem, clean air, or species diversity.
 Many environmentalists' response to pitting economy vs. ecology is summed up by former Senator and founder of Earth Day Gaylord Nelson, "The economy is a wholly owned subsidiary of the environment, not the other way around."
 Furthermore, environmental issues are seen by many as having an ethical or moral dimension, which would transcend financial cost.
 Even so, there are some efforts underway to systemically recognize environmental costs and assets, and account for them properly in economic terms.

 While affected industries spark controversy in fighting regulation, there are also many environmentalists and public interest groups who believe that current regulations are inadequate, and advocate for stronger protection.
 Environmental law conferences – such as the annual Public Interest Environmental Law Conference in Eugene, Oregon – typically have this focus, also connecting environmental law with class, race, and other issues.

 An additional debate is to what extent environmental laws are fair to all regulated parties.
 For instance, researchers Preston Teeter and Jorgen Sandberg highlight how smaller organizations can often incur disproportionately larger costs as a result of environmental regulations, which can ultimately create an additional barrier to entry for new firms, thus stifling competition and innovation.